digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 ### KEYDIY
 - confirmed available aftermarket fob is KEYDIY B09-3 universal fob, however known low success rate (seemingly depends on calibration of each car)
-- profiles available for both Smartlock and Smartshield, but appear to use fixed code, meaning that the buttons are sometimes unresponsive, and likely means any other fob programmed with the same profile can open your car.
+- profiles available for both Smartlock and Smartshield, however due to unknown issues, buttons are sometimes unresponsive.
+Any fob programmed to the same code is likely to be able to open any other car coded the same way due to method of duplication, making widespread use non-viable.

+    > NOTE: profiles only available on the Android App version of KEYDIY as of time of writing

 - OEM fobs unable to be cloned using any available cloning method in KEYDIY Android App (tested using cable programmer and KD 900 PLUS)

 #### Smartlock configuration